security-rs/opioid-cds-r4/input/pagecontent/implementation-notes.md

 Using this approach requires careful implementation of caching and configuration of the integration with the EHR.
 It may also lead to deployment complexities, therefore, it should only be used in the case of response time challenges that cannot be addressed through other strategies.

-### Customizing the Artifacts
+### Customizing Artifacts
 Local policies at some clinical sites may require changes to the logic of the knowledge artifacts.
 While the logic has been designed to provide configurable parameters for common customization use cases, direct modification to the artifacts may still be needed in some cases, such as customizing alert text or suggestion cards content.

-We recommend that sites track their custom artifacts by creating and maintaining a fork from the [main IG repository](https://github.com/cqframework/opioid-cds-r4).
+We recommend that sites track their custom artifacts by creating and maintaining a fork from the [IG repository](https://github.com/cqframework/opioid-cds-r4).
 This approach enables each site to manage and evolve its customized artifacts  over time, while remaining tethered to the main IG code and having a seamless mechanism to incorporate future updates to the IG such as bug fixes and enhancements.